drittich/DnsTube/README.md

 ## Building

-This solution was built using Visual Studio 2017.
+This solution was built using Visual Studio 2019.
 It's probably best to use that version.
+The Microsoft Visual Studio Installer Projects extension was used to make the Setup project work in VS2019.

 ## Downloading